 Zoho Account Signup

 First, head on over to ZOHO.
-The exact url at the time of this being written in 2022 is: https://mail.zoho.com/signup?type=org&plan=free
+The exact url at the time of this post being written is: https://mail.zoho.com/signup?type=org&plan=free

 Enter your name, email/phone, create a password, click to agree with the terms and then click on “Sign Up”.

-After clicking on Signup, you will receive a verification code at the email with which you registered.
+After clicking on Signup again, you will receive a verification code at the email with which you registered.

 Using that code, enter it into the verification screen: